harineralla/harineralla/README.md

 <h4 align="left">Hi 👋, I'm Harichandana</h4>
 <p align="left">A passionate Data Science graduate from the University of Texas at Dallas.
 Passionate about leveraging data to drive insights, with expertise in machine learning, data mining, and statistical modeling.</p>

-- 🔭 I’m currently working on **GenAI, NLP, and LLMs related projects and research.**
+- 🔭 I’m working on **GenAI, NLP, and LLMs-related projects and research.**

 - 🌱 I’m currently learning **into Kafka, Redis, and Jaeger/Zipkin to incorporate real-time data ingestion and tracing in data science workflows.**